Summer 2018, Boston

 Walden Woods Brewing is a partnership of two beer geek brewers who also love history, particularly Henry David Thoreau’s compelling example of living deliberately.
 With a walkable downtown location, the owners hope to foster human connection, empathy, and conversation, along with a transcendent beer experience.

 East Regiment Brewing Company’s space is located at 30 Church Street in Salem, and salutes the historical military organization in the area.
 The brewery has a tasting room, outdoor seating, and basement brewing area.

-Energetic and visionary Christopher Wilson, owner of the popular Belfry Inn & Bistro, the Next Door Burger Bar and the new Gallery on Jarves, co-owned by his wife Wendy Sweet Wilson, will reincarnate the former Horizons on the Bay restaurant property.
-Wilson’s new initiative will open for the 2018 season and be branded The Drunken Seal Beach Bar & Restaurant.
+Energetic and visionary Christopher Wilson, owner of the popular Belfry Inn & Bistro, the Next Door Burger Bar, and Gallery on Jarves, has reincarnated the former Horizons on the Bay restaurant property.

 Spring 2018, East Falmouth